PaulHaeberli/Enlighten/README.md

 % make test

-This image processing method is related to Homomorphic Image Processing
+This image processing method is related to Homomorphic Image Processing but avoids the use of fft, etc.

 [wikipedia link](https://en.wikipedia.org/wiki/Homomorphic_filtering#Image_enhancement)